Krickeberg mixing for Z extensions of Gibbs Markov semiflows: Introduction and main results

 \section{Introduction and main results}

 It is known that $\Z$-extensions of suspension flows over Markov maps (Young towers) are used to model, for instance, tubular Lorentz flows.
-To simplify the dynamical system setting and get across the analysis , here we focus on $\Z$-extensions of suspension flows over Gibbs Markov maps.
-Roughly, a Gibbs Markov map is a uniformly expanding Markov map with big images and good distortion properties; we refer to~\cite[Ch.
-4]{Aaronson} for a complete definition.
-Let $(Y,F, \alpha, \mu)$ be an ergodic measure preserving Gibbs Markov map.
-Let $r:Y \to \R_+$ be an $L^1(\mu)$ roof function (called step time in \cite{Tho16}) and $\phi:Y \to \Z$ a displacement function (called step function in \cite{Tho16}).
+To simplify the dynamical system setting and get across the analysis, here we focus on $\Z$-extensions of suspension flows over Gibbs Markov maps.
+Roughly, a Gibbs Markov map is a uniformly expanding Markov map with big images and good distortion properties; we refer to~\cite[Ch.\ 4]{Aaronson} for a complete definition.
+Let $F:Y\to Y$ be a Gibbs Markov map preserving an ergodic measure $\mu$ with partition $\alpha$.
+Throughout we write $(Y,F, \alpha, \mu)$.
+Let $r:Y \to \R_+$ be a roof function (called step time in \cite{Tho16}) and $\phi:Y \to \Z$ a displacement function (called step function in \cite{Tho16}) so that $r,\phi\in L^1(\mu)$.
 Throughout we assume that $r$ is Lipschitz on each $a\in\alpha$, and that $\phi$ is $\alpha$-measurable with $\int \phi \, d\mu = 0$.
-The $\Z$-extension of the suspension flow over $(Y,F)$ is a flow $\psi_t: \Omega \to \Omega$ is defined by $\psi_t(y,q,u) = (y,q,u+t)$ on the space
+The $\Z$-extension of the suspension flow over $(Y,F)$ is a flow $\psi_t: \Omega \to \Omega$ defined by $\psi_t(y,q,u) = (y,q,u+t)$ on the space

 This flow preserves the measure $\mu_{\psi} = \mu \times Leb_{\Z} \times Leb_{\R}$ where $Leb_\Z$ and $Leb_{\R}$ are counting measure and one-dimensional Lebesgue measure respectively.
-Moreover, $\mu_{\psi}$ is ergodic because $\mu$ is ergodic, $r$ is finite $\mu$-a.e.\ and $\int \phi \, d\mu = 0$.
+Moreover, $\mu_{\psi}$ is ergodic because $\mu$ is ergodic, $r$ is finite $\mu$-a.e.\ and $\int \phi \, d\mu_\psi = 0$.

-The $\Z$ components implies that the $\psi_t$-invariant measure is infinite, and the form of mixing we use in this context is due to Krickeberg~\cite{Krickeberg67}.
-The $\Z$-extension of the suspension flow has been treated recently in \cite{DN17}, but their assumptions require that $r$ and $\phi$ are $L^2$-functions.
-This is the first paper gives Krickeberg mixing for $r,\phi$ not necessarily in $L^2$, and we obtain this result without proving a local limit theorem (LLT) first.
-In fact, it is conceivable that there are systems that are Krickeberg mixing, but the LLT fails.
+Since the $\Z$-component is there, the $\psi_t$-invariant measure is infinite, and the form of mixing we use in this context is due to Krickeberg~\cite{Krickeberg67}.
+Mixing for $\Z$-extensions of suspension flows over Young towers (in the sense of~\cite{Young98, Young99}) has been obtained in \cite{DN17}, but their assumptions require that $r$ and $\phi$ are $L^2$-functions.
+The mixing result in \cite{DN17} is established by proving a local limit theorem (LLT) for a large class of group extensions of suspension flows.